khalilabidd/facebook_scrapping_service/README.md

 The app load the posts from a facebook public page and store it in a database.

-Once you run the app add the name of the page to the address bar.
+Once you run the app add the name of the page you want to scrape to the address bar.